-All efforts must be used to sustain and expand this important sub-sector of the economy.
+Concerted efforts by all government entities must be used to sustain and expand this important subsector of the economy.
 Hence, doing so will ensure livelihood for many Namibians who could languish in poverty and unemployment.

 Foreign Exchange and GDP Contribution.